- About us

 In February 2010 Oxford Nanopore raised £17.4m and in April 2011 the Company raised £25m from existing and new institutional and independent investors based in the UK and US.

 In May 2012 the Company raised £31.4m from existing investors.
-In October 2013 the Company raised a further £40m from new and existing investors.
+The Company raised a further £40m and £35m from new and existing investors in October 2013 and August 2014, respectively.